Tuesday of Week 27 of Ordinary Time – First Reading

 Commentary on Galatians 1:13-24

 In fact, so loyal was he to his Jewish traditions, that Paul stood out among his fellow Jews for the zeal with which he attacked the followers of Jesus.
-These traditions, also called in the Gospel the “tradition of the elders” refer to traditions orally transmitted from generation to generation and are to be distinguished from the written law that came through Moses.
+These traditions, also called in the Gospel the “tradition of the elders” (Matt 15:2), refer to traditions orally transmitted from generation to generation and are to be distinguished from the written law that came through Moses.
+According to the NIV Bible:

 “After the Babylonian captivity, the Jewish rabbis began to make meticulous rules and regulations governing the daily life of the people.
 These were interpretations and applications of the law of Moses, handed down from generation to generation.
-In Jesus’ day this ‘tradition of the elders’ was in oral form.
+In Jesus’ day, this ‘tradition of the elders’ was in oral form.
 It was not until about AD 200 that it was put into writing in the Mishnah.”
-(NIV Bible)

 Paul, before his conversion, saw the ‘Christians’ (who were, of course, Jewish) as a dangerous deviation from the Jewish traditions and had to be stopped at all costs.

 But then a great change came over Paul.
 Like some of the earlier prophets (Isaiah and Jeremiah), Paul had been chosen by God long before his birth for a very special mission.
-He was given the special grace and blessing of first having Jesus the Son revealed to him so that then he might share with Gentiles, that is, foreigners or non-Jews, the Good News that Jesus brings.
+He was given the special grace and blessing of first having Jesus the Son revealed to him so that then he might share with Gentiles (i.e. foreigners or non-Jews) the Good News that Jesus brings.

 Instead Paul went off to “Arabia”.
 This probably indicates the desert kingdom of the Nabataean Arabs on the east side of the Jordan River which stretched from Damascus to Suez.
 Damascus was (and is) the capital of Syria and was, of course, also the scene of Paul’s (Saul’s) dramatic conversion.

-We do not know how long Paul stayed in the desert but three years later he tells us he was in Jerusalem and stayed with Peter (Kephas in Aramaic) for about two weeks.
-The word Cephas (Kephas) comes from the Aramaic word for “stone” (see Matt 16:18).
-In the Greek, Peter is petros and “rock” is petra.
+We do not know how long Paul stayed in the desert, but three years later he tells us he was in Jerusalem and stayed with Peter (Cephas in Aramaic) for about two weeks.
+The word Cephas (or Kephas) comes from the Aramaic word for ‘stone’ or ‘rock’ (see Matt 16:18).
+In the Greek, Peter is petros and ‘rock’ is petra.
 The name designates a like quality in the bearer (see John 1:42).
-However, in the Gospels, Peter is anything but a rock but impulsive and unstable.
-In Acts, he is a pillar of the early church and clearly its recognised leader.
-Jesus named him not for what he was but for what, by God’s grace, he would become.
+However, in the Gospels, Peter is anything but a rock; he is impulsive and unstable.
+But in Acts, he is a pillar of the early church and clearly its recognised leader.
+Jesus named him not for what he was, but for what, by God’s grace, he would become.

 Except for James, who seems to have been the leading elder in the Jerusalem church at the time, Paul says he did not see anyone else.
 Clearly, the only effective influence on his new life at this time was Jesus himself.